actinia-org/actinia-core/README.rst

 Installation
 ============

-A local installation requires a GRASS GSI installation.
-Make sure all requirements are fulfilled to compile GRASS GSI from the svn repository.
+A local installation requires a full GRASS GIS installation.
+Make sure all requirements are fulfilled to compile GRASS GIS from the svn repository.

-First install GRASS GIS by downloading the latest svn version and compile it.
+First install Proj4 and GRASS GIS by downloading the latest svn version and compile it.

 1. Install the latest projection library.

     .. code-block:: bash